TaranWarnock/RMC549_Group1/Ground_Software_Package/ReadMe.md

 ## live_plotting.py

-This file is used to collected and parse the data from the log .txt files and plot them in real time during the flight for the ground station operators
+This file is used to collected and parse the data from the log .txt files and plot them in real time during the flight for the ground station operators.
+See documentation within the file for how to operate.

 ## generate_dummy_logs.py

 This file is used to generate dummy log files for the purpose of running/debuging the live_plotting.py script without actually being connected to a LoRa device and recieving data from another LoRa device.
-See documentation within the file for how to operate.

 ## arduino_ground Folder